1. Our terms

 9.11.
 Sharing your personal data.
 If we share your personal data we will require the recipient to safeguard it.
 We may share your personal data with our insurers, our bankers, our regulators, our professional advisors, our auditors, our staff and the staff of our network firms.
 In order to provide you (or your organisation) with our services, we may provide personal data to the courts, to lawyers advising other parties in your matter, or to other professionals (such as overseas law firms, patent agents, forensic accountants, experts or barristers).
 We will not otherwise share your personal information with any third party except where permitted by data protection law.

 9.12.
 International transfers.
 We may hold copies of your personal data and other data on computers outside the European Economic Area (EEA).
 Sometimes we will share personal data with third parties outside the EEA.
-If we do this, we will comply with the rules in the General Data Protection Regulation.
+If we do this, we will comply with the rules in the UK General Data Protection Regulation.
+You may transfer personal data to us from the EEA.
+Any such transfer shall be governed by the Standard Contractual Clauses.
+Your acceptance of our terms (as data exporter) will be deemed as your acceptance and execution of the Standard Contractual Clauses signed by us, as data importer, and available here.
+On request we will execute a standalone copy of the Standard Contractual Clauses with you.

 9.13.
 Data retention.
 We store some files digitally and others in hard copy.
 In each case we may use third parties to store your files.
 We keep files for six to eight years, or longer if required by law.
 This is explained in more detail in Information Retention Policy.
 You can request a copy of this any time.